return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/sfc/net_driver_h.rst

 tso_versions
     Returns mask of firmware-assisted TSO versions supported.
     If \ ``NULL``\ , then device does not support any TSO version.

+udp_tnl_push_ports
+    Push the list of UDP tunnel ports to the NIC if required.

+udp_tnl_add_port
+    Add a UDP tunnel port

+udp_tnl_has_port
+    Check if a port has been added as UDP tunnel

+udp_tnl_del_port
+    Remove a UDP tunnel port

 revision
     Hardware architecture revision